 It gets a range of 125 miles, along with some seriously impressive in-car tech.
 It’s now available to order.
-Here’s what you need to know.
+Here’s what else you need to know.

-The production-ready EV will makes its official public debut at 2019 Frankfurt Motor Show, with the high-power, high-torque motor engineered to deliver a fun and effortless driving experience in urban environments.
+The production-ready EV made its official public debut at 2019 Frankfurt Motor Show, with the high-power, high-torque motor engineered to deliver a fun and effortless driving experience in urban environments.
 The rear-wheel-drive platform and advanced Honda electric vehicle technology also assure exceptional driving characteristics.

 With the battery located low under the vehicle floor, the car's centre of gravity is approximately 50cm from the ground.
-With wide yet compact size and short overhangs at the front and rear and a 50:50 weight distribution, the Honda e delivers an optimal balance of stability and handling performance.
+With its wide yet compact size and short overhangs at the front and rear and a 50:50 weight distribution, the Honda e delivers an optimal balance of stability and handling performance.